yakouza95/yakouza95/README.md

 <h1>Hi, my name is Kou!
-I changed career into IT and, more precisely would love to get into Cybersecurity </h1>
+I changed career into IT and, more precisely I would love to get into Cybersecurity </h1>

 <h2>👨‍💻 IT Projects:</h2>